Strategic Planning in 2025-2026: Trends and Insights for Resilience

 Finally, let’s review the changes in the domain of strategy automation, which is our core expertise.

-On the marketing level, we see vendors of goal tracking tools trying to position themselves within the strategic planning domain.
+On the marketing level, we see vendors of goal tracking tools positioning themselves within the strategic planning domain.
 This is somewhat confusing for end users, as goal tracking software is more suitable for a stable project management environment rather than for dealing with validating hypotheses within strategic planning.

 On the technical level, what we see in the RFPs is that the requirements for traditional strategic planning or Balanced Scorecard software have evolved.
 Here are the trends we observe now and expect to continue through 2025.